 From a study published by Australian midwives in 1999:

-More extensive research is needed, but with very little in the way of side effects and such great benefits observed and recorded, raspberry leaf is a great option for pregnant women.
+More extensive research is needed.
+But with very little in the way of side effects and such great benefits observed and recorded, red raspberry leaf is a great option for pregnant women.

 How Should I Take Red Raspberry Leaf?